cristiansanm/vn-podcast-webapp/README.md

 - **rss-parser**: Used to parse the RSS feed from the podcast.
 - **xml2js**: Used to parse the XML feed from the podcast.
 - **dompurify**: Used to sanitize the HTML content from the podcast.

+## IMPORTANT

+The application is using CORS_ANYWHERE to fetch the data from the iTunes API.
+The application is using the free version of CORS_ANYWHERE, so the application may not work if the limit of the free version is reached.
+If the application is not working at first launch, go to the [CORS_ANYWHERE](https://cors-anywhere.herokuapp.com/corsdemo) page and click on the button to enable the CORS proxy.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.